Broughton Moor: Governance

-The village is part of the parliamentary constituency of Workington.
-In the 2019 United Kingdom general election, the Tory candidate for Workington, Mark Jenkinson, was elected MP, overturning a 9.4 per cent Labour majority from the 2017 election to eject Shadow Environment Secretary Sue Hayman by a margin of 4,136 votes.
-Until the December 2019 general election, the Labour Party had won the seat in every general election since 1979.The Conservative Party had only been elected once in Workington since World War II, at the 1976 by-election.
-Historically Broughton Moor has been a Labour-supporting area.

-Before Brexit, it was in the North West England European Parliamentary Constituency.
+The village is part of the parliamentary constituency of Penrith and Solway.

-For Local Government purposes it is in the Maryport South Ward of Allerdale Borough Council and the Maryport South Ward of Cumbria County Council.
+For Local Government purposes it is in the Cumberland unitary authority area.

 The village also has its own Parish Council; Broughton Moor Council.

 Broughton Moor today

 Broughton Moor is a quiet village situated almost centrally in the triangle formed by Cockermouth, Maryport and Workington.
 With a current population of around 600 (adults) it was built originally to house the mining community.
 Only two miles from the coast, Broughton Moor is situated on a ridge overlooking the Solway Firth to the north with superb views and spectacular sunsets over the Galloway Hills, while to the south there is the incomparable vista of the Lakeland Fells.
 There is a mix of privately owned and local authority housing and a blend of social groups.
 Nowadays the local coal mines have closed, and after extensive opencast mining in recent years the land has reverted to its former agricultural state.
 The majority of the workforce are employed outside the village in surrounding towns and industries.

 The village includes Broughton Moor Primary School with approximately 70 children on roll and a preschool.
 In addition to St Columba's Parish Church, Broughton Moor has a Methodist Chapel.
 The village also has a Public House, The Miners Arms, a village shop and a fish and chip shop.

 The area surrounding the village offers walks over fields and through woodland and there is a small tarn.
 There is diverse wildlife such as red squirrels, foxes, badgers, buzzards, sparrowhawks, pheasants, owls etc. as well as those species more frequently seen.

 Part of the tarn field has been purchased by Persimmon Homes who are currently building over 40 new homes on the site.

 The village is still locally well respected due to the part it played in World War II.
 See RNAD Broughton Moor.